Frequently Asked Questions (FAQs)

 This course has been carefully constructed to meet the needs of professionals involved in the treatment of tobacco dependence across a range of disciplines and in a variety of settings.
 This includes, but is not limited to addictions counselors, community educators, dentists, health academics, health educators, health policy experts, health system administrators, mental health professionals, nurses, nurse practitioners, patient navigators, peer advocates, pharmacists, physicians, physicians assistants, psychiatrists, psychologists, respiratory therapists, and social workers.

 No. You are a TTS, but not a Certified TTS.
 Completion of the training and passing the exams makes you eligible to become certified.
 Certification requires completing 240 hours of experience (post-course completion) in which course content was utilized.
-See the Examination & Certification page for more information.
+More information.

 Familiarizing yourself with tobacco dependence and cessation treatment is a good idea before attending the training.
 We offer toolkits that contain a lot of the same information that will be covered in the training, particularly the DIMENSIONS Tobacco Free Toolkit for Healthcare Providers.
 Other toolkits are available here.

 Please see the Lodging and Transportation page.

 Participants who do not pass the exam will not qualify for TTS certification; however, they will be allowed to retake the exam again (remotely) at a later date for an additional fee.
 Please contact firstname.lastname@example.org for information regarding a retake examination.